 - The ARBA says the maximum weight allowed for Lionheads used for show is 3.75 lbs.

-- The Lionhead Rabbit Club in North America’s rule is an adult Lionhead should not exceed a weight of 3 pounds 12 ounces and their ear length can’t exceed 3 1/2 inches.
+- The Lionhead Rabbit Club in North America’s rule is that an adult Lionhead should not exceed a weight of 3 pounds 12 ounces, and its ear length can’t exceed 3 1/2 inches.

 - They make ideal pets for those who want an easily managed, calm, affectionate pet.

 - They are incredibly delicate creatures.
-Supervise small children when they are handling them to avoid damage or death due to dropping it, squeezing it too hard, or shocking it by the mishandling.
+Supervise small children when they handle them to avoid damage or death from dropping them, squeezing them too hard, or shocking them by mishandling.

-- It’s a good idea for everyone to help care for the pet and to follow rules about how to take care of these rabbits to avoid injury or death.
+- Everyone should help care for the pet and follow the rules about how to care for these rabbits to avoid injury or death.

 - They require at least 12 square feet of living space per rabbit.
 It should include an enclosed sleeping area, a litter box, bowls for food and water, and room to move about and to have a few toys.